 The Hong Leong Bank Pay&Save is yet another savings account that requires you to carry out certain activities each month in order to qualify for interest.
-However, while the Privilege$aver, RHB Smart Account, and OCBC 360 do offer a minimal base rate, the Pay&Save’s interest rates are wholly dependent on the three required actions.
+However, while the Privilege$aver and RHB Smart Account do offer a minimal base rate, the Pay&Save’s interest rates are wholly dependent on the three required actions.

 Pay&Save offers a Savings Interest of 1.25% p.a. if you deposit RM2,000 in one sum monthly into your account, 0.50% p.a. e-Xtra Interest for a minimum of RM500 in eligible payments, and 0.50% p.a.
 Debit Card Interest when you spend at least RM500 in retail transactions using your Hong Leong debit card.

 There is actually an extra step that can earn you up to another 0.90% p.a. interest, but this is only applicable if you trade in shares.
 The 0.90% p.a. tier is available when you trade a monthly amount of more than RM100,000.
-Otherwise, you’ll be earning a bonus interest of between 0.30% to 0.70% p.a. via share trading.
+If the amount of share traded is lower than that, you’ll be earning a bonus interest of between 0.30% to 0.70% p.a. instead.

 If you are considering getting the Pay&Save account, do make sure that you’re familiar with the terms and conditions beforehand.
 For example, you can only be eligible for the Savings Interest when you deposit RM2,000 for three months consecutively.
 Moreover, the e-Xtra Interest and Debit Card Interest are each capped at RM30 per month – so you will reach this interest cap if your account balance is about RM71,990 and above.
-Similar to the conditions set by Privilege$aver and OCBC 360, there are also interest earning caps on amount balances above RM100,000.
+Similar to the conditions set by Privilege$aver, there are also interest earning caps on amount balances of up to a maximum of RM100,000.